Peter Wilhelm Lund

-Peter Wilhelm Lund (14 June 1801 – 25 May 1880) was a Danish Brazilian paleontologist, zoologist, and archeologist.
+Peter Wilhelm Lund (14 June 1801 – 25 May 1880) was a Danish-Brazilian paleontologist, zoologist, and archeologist.
 He spent most of his life working and living in Brazil.
 He is considered the father of Brazilian paleontology as well as archaeology.

-He was the first to describe dozens of species of pre-historic Pleistocene megafauna, including the fabled Saber-toothed cat Smilodon populator.
-He also made the then ground-breaking discovery that humans co-existed with the long-extinct animal species, something which possibly prompted him to terminate his scientific work.
+Lund was the first to describe dozens of species of Pleistocene megafauna, including the saber-toothed cat Smilodon populator.
+He also made the then ground-breaking discovery that humans co-existed with long-extinct animal species, something which possibly prompted him to terminate his scientific work.
 His comprehensive collections are today found at the Danish Natural History Museum in Copenhagen.

 Early life and education

 Peter Wilhelm Lund was born into a wealthy family in Copenhagen.
-He showed an early interest in the natural science and was working towards a career in medicine but following the death of his father, his passion for natural history prompted him instead to opt for that study at the University of Copenhagen.
-Already as a student, he wrote two prize-winning dissertations.
+He showed an early interest in natural sciences and was working towards a career in medicine, but following the death of his father, his passion for natural history prompted him instead to opt for that study at the University of Copenhagen.
+As a student, he wrote two prize-winning dissertations.
 One of them, published in German, won him international recognition.

 First trip to Brazil and return to Europe

-Due to a beginning tuberculosis, he traveled to Brazil in 1825 and spent the following three and a half years collecting specimens of plants, birds and insects in the area around Rio de Janeiro, and writing about ants, snails and birds of the region.
+Due to growing tuberculosis, he traveled to Brazil in 1825 and spent the following three and a half years collecting specimens of plants, birds, and insects in the area around Rio de Janeiro, and writing about ants, snails and birds of the region.

 Back in Europe in 1829, he achieved a doctoral degree at the University of Kiel, traveled to Italy and later established himself in Paris, where he came under the influence of Georges Cuvier, professor of comparative anatomy at the Muséum National d'Histoire Naturelle and the most influential naturalist and zoologist of the time.

 In his Discours sur les révolutions de la surface du globe (1825), Cuvier theorized that the extinction of species was caused by natural catastrophes in certain regions of the world.
 When that happens, the fauna from other regions migrate to populate the now uninhabited area.
 This became known as catastrophism or the catastrophic theory, and would become the motto of Lund's scientific career.